Our purpose is to love God. Live by a pure heart, good conscience and real faith. Rid your life of things that hinder your love for Him.

 Now, those of you who are parents and grandparents, you know that this is true by observing the behavior of your little small fry – little boy, little girl that you are in charge of – and let’s say it’s a little boy because I was one once, and I can remember.
 Let’s say it’s a little boy and let’s say he’s about maybe 3 or 4, whatever, and he’s done something wrong, and he knows it.
 Either he’s reached in and stolen some cookies or he has disobeyed you in some way.
 Now, it’s awfully hard for him to show love to you.
 Instead there’s shrinking, there’s resentment, there’s fear, there is an attempt to deceive, there is that ridiculous attempt to appear innocent.
 Nobody looks more ridiculous or foolish than either a child or a grown-up who is trying to appear innocent.
 Isn’t it true?

-But the point being, that I remember, now I’m 75 – you wouldn’t believe it because I’m so young – but I remember now, way back in those days when I would be maybe 4, 5, 6 years old, something like that, and I’d be getting a spanking for something that I’d done wrong, and I knew I deserved it, but after it was over, there would be tears in his eyes as well as in mine.
-He would, he would, he would bring me up to a standing position, then lift me up on his knee and put his arms around me and give me a hug, and I would find myself saying – I can still hear it – “I love you, Pop.”
+But the point being, that I remember, now I’m 75 – you wouldn’t believe it because I’m so young – but I remember now, l’ll hear it -, and I would find myself saying – “I love you, Pop.”
 I called him Pop.
 “I love you, Pop.”
 Why was that?
 It was because my heart had gotten right with the man.
 That’s why.
 Now, it’s love out of a pure heart.